 D. To handle potential errors in code

-48. What does the `break` keyword do within a `switch` statement?
+Question 48: What does the break keyword do within a switch statement?

 C. Continues to the next iteration of the loop